Let’s discover the best male nudes in art history – from Annibale Carracci through El Greco to Lucian Freud.

 Henry Scott Tuke (1858-1929) was a British painter and photographer.
 He is best known for painting nude boys and young men, bathing, or in outdoor spaces.
 His models were local swimmers and fishermen.

-The Critics (or Comrades), shows one of the recurring themes in Tuke’s paintings.
+The Critics shows one of the recurring themes in Tuke’s paintings.
 Two nude adolescent boys sitting on the beach.
 It is a sunny and warm day, perfect for a swim.
-The boys are not posing but seem to be immersed in playing with their pet dog.
+The boys are not posing but seem to be immersed in observing their surroundings.
 The painting is also a shift from the heavily muscular and eroticized images of male bodies.
 Tuke was also the master of light, look at the glistening sea!

 The Nudes at Work